morpson/macOS-transparency-controller/README.md

 ### Available Presets

 1. Full Transparency - Default macOS Liquid Glass effect
-2. 25% Less Transparency - Balanced preset for Intel Macs
+2. Optimized Transparency - Balanced preset for Intel Macs (25% reduced)
-3. 50% Less Transparency - Performance-focused with some effects
+3. Medium Transparency - 50% reduced transparency
 4. No Transparency - Maximum performance mode

+### Fine-Tuning Controls

+The script provides precise transparency adjustment:
+- Use the 't' option to enter a custom transparency level
+- Values range from 0.0 (full transparency) to 1.0 (no transparency)
+- Real-time preview of changes
+- Perfect for finding your ideal balance of aesthetics and performance

 ### Manual Controls